kelenlv/visualization-for-respiratory-sound/README.md

  - Format transformation of input reference.
  - Redefinition of the spectrogram and new definition of the Log-Power spectrogram.
  - New panel with  the Log-Power spectrogram.

+___
+##20210713 update
+- indicators in the waveform pannel, spectrogram pannel and event pannel
+- clean X-axis
+- pause